HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: System Model

-We formally capture and analyze G1 and G2 in this paper.
+We formally capture and analyze G1 and G2 through metadata-conditioned observer games.
 G3 is obtained by composing the intent-binding logic of \HFIPay{} with the authorization guarantees of \ZKACE{}~\cite{zkace}; we therefore state the composition explicitly but do not re-prove \ZKACE{}'s security from first principles here.
-These privacy propositions are therefore best read as observer-model proof sketches rather than full game-based reductions.
+The privacy arguments reduce to hiding of the blinded binding under the domain-separated hash, uniform intent identifiers, and the assumed privacy of the relay directory.
 Throughout, let $\lambda$ denote the deployment security parameter and let $\kappa$ denote the output length of the instantiated domain-separated hash.
 Our concrete instantiation uses 256-bit \texttt{intentId} values, so in practice $\lambda = 256$ for deployed systems of interest.
-We write $H$ for an abstract domain-separated hash function and appeal to collision resistance (and, where noted, preimage resistance) wherever the proof sketches require it.
+We write $H$ for an abstract domain-separated hash function and appeal to collision resistance, preimage resistance, or target second-preimage resistance wherever the relevant security argument requires it.
 We do \emph{not} claim that \HFIPay{} hides explicitly public metadata such as chain, asset type, amount, coarse epoch label, or timing.
 Propositions~\ref{prop:enum} and~\ref{prop:unlink} instead condition on that public metadata; deployment-layer traffic shaping such as batching, standard amount buckets, or delayed notifications is an optional anonymity enhancement rather than a protocol requirement.